schmatz/swift-red-black/README.md

 ```

 ###Search
-To find a node with a given key, just call the `findKey(key: K)` method.
+To find a node with a given key, call the `findKey(key: K)` method.

 ```swift
 let foundNode = tree.findKey(7.9)